 Dr. Athanasia Darra, P Eng, is a Senior Researcher at the School of Rural and Surveying Engineering, National Technical University of Athens (NTUA).
 She holds a Diploma in Rural and Surveying Engineering, Aristotle University of Thessaloniki (1990) and a PhD from the School of Rural and Surveying Engineering, NTUA (2009).
 She is working with tenure as Laboratory Teaching Personnel (EDIP) at the Dept. of Geography and Regional Planning, School of Rural and Surveying Engineering, NTUA.
 She specializes in Geography and Spatial Analysis Methods.
 She has extensive undergraduate and graduate teaching and research experience in this field during the last 25 years at NTUA.
 She is also active with the OntoGeo research group in Geographic Information Science and Geoinformatics.
 She has participated in more than 15 research projects and has presented her work in national and international conferences and journals.

-Maria Beserianou holds a graduate degree in Communication and Mass Media from the National and Kapodistrian University of Athens (1994) and a BA in Economics from the American College of Greece – Deree College (also 1994).
-She obtained an MSc in Ecological Economics from the University of Edinburgh (1996) with a scholarship from the A.S.
+Maria Beserianou holds a graduate degree in Communication from the National and Kapodistrian University of Athens (1994) and a BA in Economics from the American College of Greece – Deree College (also 1994).
+She obtained an MSc from the Institute of Ecology and Resource Management of the University of Edinburgh (1996) with a scholarship from the A.S.
 Onassis Foundation.
 She also holds a European Master in Multimedia and Audiovisual Business Administration (2002) with the Highest Distinction and has taken non-degree studies in the Athens School of Fine Arts.
-She has more than 20 years of experience in the administration of educational programs and projects, most notably in the development of interdisciplinary postgraduate studies at the National Technical University of Athens.
+She has more than 20 years of experience in the administration of educational projects, most notably in the development of interdisciplinary postgraduate studies at the National Technical University of Athens.
 She recently joined the NTUA Laboratory of Cartography and the OntoGeo group, as a member of Special Technical Laboratory Staff.

 Alkyoni Baglatzi holds a diploma in Rural and Surveying Engineering from the National Technical University of Athens (2010).
 Her diploma thesis entitled “Development of an Ontology of Geographic Semantic Dimensions” specialized in the area of geographic information formalization and semantic representation.
 She also obtained a MSc (2012) in Geoinformatics from the Institute for Geoinformatics of the Westfälische Wilhelms University of Münster in Germany.
 Her master studies have been funded by the Deutscher Akademischer Austausch Dienst (DAAD) with a scholarship for graduate students and the Eugenides Foundation.
 Currently, she is a Phd candidate at the School of Rural and Surveying Engineering of the National Technical University of Athens.
 Her doctoral studies are being funded by the European Union Seventh Framework Programme – Marie Curie Actions, Initial Training Network GEOCROWD under grant agreement FP7-PEOPLE-2010-ITN-264994.
 Her research interests include ontologies, geospatial semantics, semantic integration, linked data and VGI.